 Shailendra Prasad is an Associate Professor at the Department of Family Medicine and Community Health at the University of Minnesota and an Investigator at the Rural Health Research Center.

-In addition, Dr. Prasad is the Associate Program Director at the University of Minnesota North Memorial Family Medicine Residency Program.
+In addition, Dr. Prasad is the Executive Director of the Center for Global Health and Social Responsibility at the University of Minnesota.

 - M.B.B.S., Medicine, Mysore Medical College, India, 1990